+Relative OM fluxes in relation to species trait distributions

 In addition to the cross-ecosystem effects of temperature on patterns of species traits and organic matter flux, we found that temperature had strong effects on the relative performance of species within communities, leading to an increase OM fluxes through populations with high biomass turnover rates.
 Generally speaking, OM fluxes were unevenly distributed among populations within communities, which may be expected given the systematic unevenness in the distribution of individuals among species (Diaz et al. 2021).
 However, we found important residual structure in the unevenness of OM fluxes that appeared to be related to functional trait axes.
 With respect to body size, the results were somewhat equivocal.
 In the coldest and warmest streams, we saw a strong skew in material fluxes towards larger and smaller species, respectively, but this pattern was not apparent at moderate temperatures (~6–17∘C).
 In contrast, we found a much clearer pattern with respect to biomass turnover rates, in which OM fluxes were increasingly skewed towards taxa with high turnover within warmer streams.
-We also found that this pattern was clearly non-random, suggesting that it is not attributed simply to demographic stochasticity (e.g., Hubbell 2001, Shoemaker et al. 2020).
-These results suggest that temperature may be a strong environmental filter—and therefore natural selection agent—for taxa with high turnover rates and associated life-history traits ( e.g., multi-voltinism: Zeuss et al. 2017, Nelson et al. 2020a, short lifespan: Munch and Salinas 2009, high growth rate, Donhauser et al. 2020), especially at relatively high temperatures.
+We also found that this pattern was clearly non-random, suggesting that it is not likely to have arisen from stochastic, neutral processes alone (e.g., Hubbell 2001, Shoemaker et al. 2020).
+These results suggest that temperature may be a strong environmental filter—and therefore natural selection agent—for taxa with high turnover rates and associated life-history traits ( e.g., multi-voltinism; Zeuss et al. 2017, Nelson et al. 2020a, short lifespan; Munch and Salinas 2009, high growth rate; Donhauser et al. 2020, etc. Stoks et al. 2014), especially at relatively high temperatures.